Robert IV de La Marck

 In 1552 he succeeded alongside other members of the war party in pushing for a resumption of the Italian Wars, he fought at the famous siege of Metz and soon thereafter succeeded in restoring control over his duchy which had been in imperial control since 1521.
 The following year during Charles V, Holy Roman Emperor's campaign into France he was captured at Hesdin, he would remain a prisoner for the next three years, living in poor conditions until he was finally ransomed in 1556.
 Not long after his release from captivity he died.

 Early life and family

 Robert was the only son of Robert III de La Marck and Guillemette de Sarrebruck.
 At the age of 17, he became captain of the Swiss Guards.

 Reign of Henri II

 Elevation to favour

-In 1547, Bouillon was made a Marshal of France by Henry II of France, and sent him to Rome as French Ambassador.
+In 1547, Bouillon was made a Marshal of France by Henry II of France, and he was sent to Rome as French Ambassador.
 In 1549 he would claim Sedan as a Principality, his son later styling himself as Prince of Sedan.
 In the early years of Henri's reign, he found himself a regular member of the conseil des affairs which set the direction of royal policy.